inmanta/inmanta-core/docs/model_developers/modules.rst

   module on other Inmanta modules and external Python libraries.
 These version specs use `PEP440 syntax <https://www.python.org/dev/peps/pep-0440/#version-specifiers>`_.
 Adding a new module dependency to the module should be done using the ``inmanta module add`` command instead of altering the ``setup.cfg`` file by hand.
+  Dependencies with extras can be defined in this section using the ``dependency[extra-a,extra-b]`` syntax.

+* The ``options.extras_require`` config option can be used to define optional dependencies, only required by a specific feature of the inmanta module.

 A full list of all available options can be found in :ref:`here<modules_v2_setup_cfg>`.